authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

     bimi-location = "l" *WSP "=" *WSP [bimi-uri]

-lps=Boolean (plain-text; OPTIONAL; default is "false").

-If true, then the MBP MUST lookup a selector derived from the local-part of the sending email address.
+lps= Local-Part as selector (plain-text "true" or false"; OPTIONAL; default is "false").
+If the value is "true", then the MBP MUST lookup a selector derived from the local-part of the sending email address.

     ABNF: